How to Drink Less Alcohol: Three Strategies That Work

 The Case For

 Research support.
-A 2023 randomised controlled trial found that providing non-alcoholic beverages reduced alcohol consumption by 320g over 12 weeks.
+A 2023 randomised controlled trial found that providing non-alcoholic beverages reduced alcohol consumption by 320g (pure alcohol) over 12 weeks.
 The substitution effect is real and measurable.

 Flexibility.
 You're not locked into one pattern.
 Big celebration?
 Have proper champagne.
 Tuesday evening?
 AF beer.
 The approach adapts to context.